seon9cho/GenerativeAdversarialNetworks/README.md

 ![animation](graphics/gan_animation.gif)

+*Animation of images generated from six randomly sampled vectors as the Generator is trained*

 [Generative Adversarial Networks (GANs)](https://arxiv.org/pdf/1406.2661) are a class of machine learning models introduced by Ian Goodfellow and colleagues in 2014.
 A GAN consists of two neural networks, trained simultaneously in a competitive setting often described as a two-player minimax game:

 - **Generator $G$**: Learns to map random noise (typically sampled from a simple distribution like a standard normal) into data samples that resemble the training data.
 Its goal is to produce outputs that look “real.”